ahaywood/Web-Interactivity-and-Engagement/chapter-3/index.md

 #### Step 3: Add the PHP to load the Page

-We discussed the “Data Context” above,  but here we are going to apply it to our code.
+We discussed the "Data Context" above,  but here we are going to apply it to our code.
 Another thing to note about this code is that it should look almost identical to our loop (and the logic IS identical).
 We have added two important WordPress functions we will talk about after we add the PHP.

 <p class="file-name">page.php:</p>
 ```php